 Covid19 Reinfection Has a New Definition.
-Here's Why That Matters.
+Here’s Why That Matters.

 With Covid19 numbers surging in India, and instances of reinfection being reported globally, the Indian Council of Medical Research (ICMR) has come up with a standard definition for Covid19 reinfections — in order to help medical professionals differentiate between actual cases of reinfection and relapses of previous infections.

-According to the definition, in order to qualify as a reinfection, an infected individual must test positive for Covid19 at or after 102 days from when they first tested positive for Covid19.
+According to the definition, in order to qualify as reinfection, an infected individual must test positive for Covid19 at, or after, 102 days from when they first tested positive for Covid19.
 Additionally, during the interim time, they must also have tested negative at least once, to help professionals ascertain that it is indeed a case of reinfection.

 To differentiate between a relapse and a reinfection, experts around the world have been relying heavily on genome-sequencing, which analyzes one’s DNA.
 “If the sequences match, then it’s a relapse.
 If they don’t, it’s a reinfection,” Dr. Lancelot Pinto, a pulmonologist at Hinduja Hospital in Mumbai, had told The Swaddle last year.